ditsing/rpc_middleware/README.md

 			def reverse_our_list(list):
 				list.reverse()
 				return list
-3. Both:
+3. Both
-	* Module/file names will **not** be included into the name of RPC call, just for logical clarity.
+	* Module/file names will **NOT** be included into the name of RPC call, just for logical clarity.
 	* Other code of the Ruby/Python source file will be run only once when the server starts.